 Determination of value on your claim goes first by who is to blame in the accident.
-The crash must relate to fault of someone else before you can even file a claim.
+The crash must relate to the fault of someone else before you can even file a claim.
 Your only way to know this is through evidence gathered from the accident scene by you, or help from your legal team.

 Call an attorney at the scene of the accident to gather as much evidence as possible if you are not able to due to the circumstances.

 Always take immediate photographic evidence of the car damage at the scene, if you can.
-In a scenario where you sustain injuries, it may mean you having to hire an attorney to arrive at the scene to take photos or video.
+In a scenario where you sustain injuries, it may mean you have to hire an attorney to arrive at the scene to take photos or video.

 Your most significant car accident claim value is how many injuries you sustained from the incident.
 How severe are those injuries, and do they impair your ability to work any time soon?
 Will you have to live with a disability for the rest of your life?

 Evidence like this comes from medical examination reports, not including physical appearances if appearing in a trial.
-Remember, if you did not incur any injuries, your claim only centers on the damage to your car.
+Remember, if you did not incur any injuries, your claim only centres on the damage to your car.
 To get a bigger value to your claim, you must have injuries of some sort.

 Some of those injuries might be:

 To make the value of your claim bigger, you also need to prove you sought medical help immediately after the accident took place.
 Any deviations from this in the medical records could hurt your case.
-The same goes if you avoid following proper medical protocol doctors and other medical professionals told you to do.
+The same goes if you avoid following the proper medical protocol that doctors and other medical professionals told you to do.

 Since Louisiana has a “No Pay, No Play” law, you need car insurance.
 Without insurance, your claim value is virtually worthless.
 Owning liability insurance is a must and helps the value of your claim exponentially.